Contest Rules

 Pictures and Film Clips: You may use public domain images and film clips in your film or art if you cite your sources in the credits.
 Please note: Images found in Google searches or elsewhere on the Internet are protected by copyright laws, even without a copyright symbol.

-Music: Original music or music that is in the public domain (royalty free) may be used in your film or art if the source is cited in the credits.
-See the Film Resources page for royalty free music sites.
-[Link] This means you can’t just download your favorite song.
+Music: Original music or music in the public domain (royalty-free) may be used in your film or art if the source is cited in the credits.
+See the Film Resources page for royalty-free music sites.
+This means you can’t just download your favorite song.

-There is a US Copyright Fair Use Policy that allows teachers and students to use copyright protected material in the classroom.
-Directing Change entries DO NOT fall under Fair Use guidelines, since Directing Change nominated videos and art might be shown publicly, so copyright law must be followed.
+There is a US Copyright Fair Use Policy that allows teachers and students to use copyright-protected material in the classroom.
+Directing Change entries DO NOT fall under Fair Use guidelines.
+Since Directing Change-nominated videos and art might be shown publicly, copyright law must be followed.
 More resources:

 Judging Process

 All films are pre-screened by the Directing Change Film Contest Team.
-The strongest films move to a panel of regional or statewide judges, who will then select 1st, 2nd, and 3rd place winners in each category (as well as 4th and 5th place for Animated Short).
-Films in the Suicide Prevention and Mental Health Matters categories are first judged within one of five regions within the state of California.
+The strongest films move to a panel of regional or statewide judges, who will select 1st, 2nd, 3rd place, and honorable mention winners in each category.
+Films in the Suicide Prevention and Mental Health categories are first judged within one of five regions within the state of California.
 To see which region your school/organization falls into, view this *map.

 *At the discretion of the contest organizers, some categories may be combined or split depending on the number of entries received.
 Prizes will then be based on these new categories and awarded accordingly.